derekchased/se.umu.methodsai/assignments/Bandits/README.md

 **You can (and are encouraged to) work in pairs**.

 ## Requirements
-You need to have the following software installed and accounts set up to absolve this exercise:
+You need to have the following software installed and accounts set up to solve this exercise:

 * [Python 3.7.x or 3.8.x](https://www.python.org/);